SylvainSoKette/ld43/README.md

 ![Battlecraft](http://sokette.info/games/ld43/progress03.jpg)

 Lead your clan to greatness !
 Just avoid being taken as slave by the demons...
-You'll have 4 ressources to manage, every choice consumme/add ressources
+You'll have 4 ressources to manage, every choice consumme/add ressources.

 ## How to play